microsoft/pxt-ev3/docs/tutorials/what-color.md

 ## Introduction @unplugged

-Use the Color sensor to detect different colors.
+Use the Color Sensor to detect different colors.

 ![Simulator view with color sensor](/static/tutorials/what-color/color-detector.gif)